Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-dump-restore.md

 ---
-title: How to dump and restore my PostgreSQL database on Scalingo
+title: How to dump and restore my Scalingo for PostgreSQL®
 nav: Dump and Restore
 modified_at: 2023-07-26 00:00:00
 tags: databases postgresql tunnel